Best Dog Chew Toys That Are Safe Dog Chews

 You want to make sure the dog toy or dog bone is not so small that your dog can place the entire item in his mouth and risk choking.
 This includes when the chew gets smaller.
 I tend to toss the end out before Dexter The Dog swallows it, with the exception of dehydrated fish skins.
 The larger a dog toy, the thicker and tougher it tends to be, something to consider if you have a dog who is a hard chewer.
 BUT be aware, sometimes if the toy or bone is too big, it can get stuck in your dog’s jaws.
 Finding the right chew for your dog is sort of like the Princess and the Pea.

 Soft or tough rubber chew toys: I am a fan of Kong and have been for many years.
 Kong has been the leader in stuffable dog chew toys.
 I also like The Rita and Jed stuffable dog toys.
 The key to getting your dog to chew on a rubber dog toy is to stuff it!
+If your dog is eating the rubber vs the inside food, I do not recommend.
 Read our article on how to stuff a hollow dog toy.
 Check out our latest stuffable dog toy reviews here.

 Dehydrated fish skins: With a good dehydrated fish skin dog treat, the treat will be 100% fish skin with no artificial colors, preservatives, or flavors.
 Read my reviews on dehydrated fish skins.
 It’s important to check out the packaging and carefully read the ingredient list and where the fish was caught and processed.
 A fish skin is a great treat for your dog, full of omega 3 fatty acids, typically low fat, and fully edible.
 Most dogs love the taste and eagerly chew away.